Animal Trauma Hospital™

 A Second Chance at Life

-Our Second Chance Animal Trauma Hospital™ was established in 1996 and is the largest shelter-based trauma center for homeless animals in the Southwest.
+Our trauma hospital was established in 1996 and is the largest shelter-based trauma center for homeless animals in the Southwest.
 Many of the animals rescued by our EAMTs™ come directly to this hospital.
 Our trauma hospital is dedicated to providing veterinary care for homeless animals who have nowhere else to turn—nearly 11,000 pets every year.

 Our skilled vets provide lifesaving procedures such as fracture repairs, trauma surgery, amputations, malnourishment treatment and more.
 This is all made possible by our generous donors, who have helped us attain state-of-the-art medical equipment, including digital X-ray machines, in-house diagnostic equipment, orthopedic instruments and dental equipment.
 With their help, this facility and its lifesaving programs give hurting pets a second chance at a healthy, happy life.